All-Hands-AI/OpenHands/docs/modules/usage/runtimes.md

     # ...
 ```

+Be careful!
+There's nothing stopping the OpenHands agent from deleting or modifying
+any files that are mounted into its workspace.

-Note that this can cause some issues with file permissions (hence the `SANDBOX_USER_ID` variable)
+This setup can cause some issues with file permissions (hence the `SANDBOX_USER_ID` variable)
 but seems to work well on most systems.

 ## All Hands Runtime
 The All Hands Runtime is currently in beta.
 You can request access by joining